What is a Continuous Mining Machine Operator?

-Example of Continuous Mining Machine Operator Job Operate self-propelled mining machines that rip coal, metal and nonmetal ores, rock, stone, or sand from the mine face and load it onto conveyors or into shuttle cars in a continuous operation.
+Continuous Mining Machine Operator Example Operate self-propelled mining machines that rip coal, metal and nonmetal ores, rock, stone, or sand from the mine face and load it onto conveyors or into shuttle cars in a continuous operation.

-Daily Life Of a Continuous Mining Machine Operator
+List of Continuous Mining Machine Operator Job Duties

 - Move controls to start and regulate movement of conveyors and to start and position drill cutters or torches.